MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 You can sideload your app to a team, chat, meeting, or for personal use depending on how you configured your app's scope.

-1. Log in to the Teams client with your [Microsoft 365 development account](~/build-your-first-app/build-and-run.md#prerequisites).
+1. Log in to the Teams client with your [Prepare your Microsoft 365 tenant](../build-and-test/prepare-your-o365-tenant.md).
 1. Select **Apps** and select **Manage your apps**.
 1. Select **Upload a custom app**.
 1. Select your app package .zip file.